Justin-Senior/Final_project/README.md

 1. Randomly generated terrain using voronoi cells.
 2. A  simple camera that enables you to move around and will move up and down based on the height of the terrain. <strong> Known issue </strong> is that it will crash if you get too close to the edges of the map.
 2. Four biomes: forests, mountains, deserts, and water.
-3. A minimap that displays an overhead of the entire map
+3. A minimap that displays an overhead of the entire map (After getting a new PC this feature is not working, still working on a fix)
 4. Vegetation for biomes
 5. Textures for every surface